Grab your free Lightroom presets to quickly and easily edit your GoPro photos.

 The best way to avoid this problem is to get a lot of practice using the camera.
 This way you don’t constantly have to check back and review your shot to see if you got everything in frame.
 Taking multiple photos also helps because it will give you a few options to choose from later on when you’re editing.

 The newer models come with viewfinders and this makes it easier than ever to make sure everything is in frame.
 With the viewfinder you can capture some incredible shots and know exactly what’s going to end up in the image when you are looking at the photos later on.

 Even if you’re not traveling just try taking the GoPro out around your neighborhood and test out different angles and vantage points to see how the images turn out.
 That way once you leave on your trip you will be able to take incredible shots.

 It’s also really fun to get some time lapses or fiddle around with the different features on the camera.
 Try to have some fun with it and always bring it wherever you go to get extra practice.

 Try to avoid holding the GoPro in just your hands without any sort of mount or attachment.

-The camera is so small, light and pretty expensive so dropping it or forgetting it somewhere can really put a damper on your trip.
+The camera is so small, light and pretty expensive.
+Dropping it or forgetting it somewhere can really put a damper on your trip.

 A wrist strap is a must for when you’re walking around a new city and its a good idea to use a tether to attach the camera to your mounts so that if it falls off you don’t have to worry about losing it forever.

-I always travel with my GoPro attached to a travel tripod because it helps me get a steadier photo and it has a bit of size to the camera so I am less likely to leave it behind or drop it.
+I always travel with my GoPro attached to a travel tripod because it helps me get a steadier photo.
+Leaving the tripod attached also makes the camera easier for me to carry.
+I’m less likely to leave it behind as well.

 Another one of the best GoPro photography tips I can give is to always try to use a mount with your camera.
 There are so many different mounts available that you will definitely be able to find one that you prefer using and each of them, when used correctly, can definitely enhance the quality of photographs you take.